-- 32. For matters reviewed by the CRGR, please provide 12-month and 3-year rolling averages for the following metrics: - a.
+- a.
 For the number of issues reviewed formally: the percentage accepted for imposition on industry and the percentage rejected based on cost-benefit or Backfit concerns; and - b.
 For the number of issues reviewed informally: the percentage accepted for imposition on industry and the percentage rejected based on cost-benefit or Backfit concerns.

 12-Month Summary of CRGR Review Decisions of Potential Backfit Issues

 Percentage

 Accepted or Percentage Rejected Percentage

-Review Type & Endorsed with Based on Backfit Endorsed without
+Review Type & Endorsed without

 Outcome Backfitting Concerns Backfitting

-Routine Reviews 0% 0% 100%
+Routine Reviews

-Complex Reviews 100.0% 0% 0%
+Complex Reviews